b3-exmo/b3-exmo.github.io/docs/Scripture/Book of Mormon/Antichrist Korihor.md

 I don't know how to interpret an angel of God denying God, unless there's some other subtext here.
 Is the perception that this otherworldly messenger telling Korihor to leave a false God, and return to a [[True|true]] God?
 That would make more sense.
 Korihor's perspective would then be "I have seen (what I believe to be) an angel of God, who has charged me to preach in your land.
 I opted to do this by observing that you Nephites have conflated belief and knowledge, thereby I intend to inspire critical thinking to change your misplaced beliefs."

 Irrespective of my extrapolated assumption, ==an angel appearing is a very compelling defense==.
 An angel appeared to Alma several chapters back, and Alma took that angel's words at face value.
-Korihor did the same thing, and gets shit on for believing an angel. ...
+Korihor did the same thing, and gets shit on for believing an angel!
 Who are the good guys in this story?

 In today's LDS church, we have [modern revelation](https://www.churchofjesuschrist.org/study/scriptures/dc-testament/dc/129?lang=eng&id=p4-p8#p4) about "the devil [appearing] as an angel of light."
 If I am to believe that the modern LDS church is a [[Restoration|restoration]] of God's one true church, and that this is the same church that Korihor is criticizing and that Alma is defending, I should expect that same doctrine of an unchanging, eternal God would be present in Alma's time.
 Alma advises Korihor about the words of prophets written on scriptural records.
 I should hope that they have the awareness of the same doctrines that Joseph Smith had when [D&C 129](https://www.churchofjesuschrist.org/study/scriptures/dc-testament/dc/129?lang=eng) was recorded.
 The section heading doesn't state that this is revelation from the Lord, but it is in a book of scripture nonetheless.